geolffrey/blazor_viz_d3_zoom/README.md

 Assuming you already have a functional iteration of the recently developed Blazor WebAssembly app, proceed as follows.

+In large-scale projects, the organization of code is paramount to ensure smooth maintenance and accessibility.
+This structure must be engineered to scale gracefully as the project expands, maintaining stable accessibility to files while preserving overall project maintainability.
+For smaller projects, it may simply be a matter of personal preference.

-In terms of personal preference, the arrangement of your JavaScript assets is a matter of choice.
-Personally, I find it convenient to house both third-party and custom libraries within a designated directory titled **lib**.
-Meanwhile, for JavaScript code pertinent to the application itself for global purposes, I tend to organize it within an **js** folder. *See the picture below.*
+Regarding personal preferences, the arrangement of your JavaScript assets remains a matter of choice.
+Personally, I find it convenient to centralize both third-party and custom libraries within a dedicated **lib** directory.
+Meanwhile, for JavaScript code that serves global purposes within the application, I tend to organize it within a dedicated **js** folder. *See the picture below.*

 ![wwwwroor folder structure](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/vte4fuxa7pieo78ze3kx.png)